 By turning the learning experience of making a game into a game itself, Game Builder Garage provides step-by-step lessons that can turn players into game makers.
 From interactive lessons to build your knowledge, to free programming that opens up the world of game creation on Switch, there’s a lot on offer from Game Builder Garage.

 Toca Boca is a play studio that is focused on creating educational play for children everywhere.
 Toca Life World, for instance, is all about creating worlds and building stories.
-This game is all about helping kids to expand their creativity, and let their imaginations run wild, all while learning about the world.
-Toca Boca has other apps like kitchen and hair salon, vacation, school, neighbourhood, city, and pet doctor.
+This game is all about helping kids to expand their creativity and let their imaginations run wild, all while learning about the world.
+Toca Boca has other apps like kitchen and hair salon, vacation, school, neighborhood, city, and pet doctor.

 Another game like Game Builder Garage is Super Mario Maker 2.
-Of course, as the name suggests, this one’s focused on everyone’s favourite plumber, Super Mario, and creating side-scrolling worlds full of mysterious tunnels, troublesome plants, and an abundance of coins to collect.
+Of course, as the name suggests, this one’s focused on everyone’s favorite plumber, Super Mario, and creating side-scrolling worlds full of mysterious tunnels, troublesome plants, and an abundance of coins to collect.

 Also in the realm of expanding imagination, Super Mario Maker 2 teaches kids how to build their own worlds and figure out if they have a passion for creating games.